You are here

 - Certain proposals (for DOD, DOE, EPA) require an Environmental Questionnaire to complete the grant application package.
 This multi-page form can only be completed by UM-OSEH with facts gathered from various stakeholders, including the Academic Unit and the PI named on the proposal.

 - It is the responsibility of the research team to contact OSEH and have the forms completed before the proposal is delivered to ORSP.
-Completion of this complex questionnaire takes considerable effort in fact-gathering and verification, and thus OSEH requires at least 5 business days before the completed proposal needs to be at ORSP.
-See the OSEH page on DOD Facility Plans.
+Completion of this complex questionnaire takes considerable effort in fact-gathering and verification, and thus OSEH requires at least FIVE (5) BUSINESS DAYS before the completed proposal needs to be at ORSP.

 ORSP's deadline for reviewing the finalized Proposal Approval Form (PAF) and the final proposal is four (4) full business days in advance of the sponsor's deadline date and time.
 ORSP reviews and submits all proposals seeking external funding.
 For the most comprehensive review and submission, please provide in complete format to ORSP four business days prior to sponsor deadline.